mithundiddi/mithundiddi.github.io/README.md

-## Source for my portfolio website https://mithundiddi.com
+## Source code: My Portfolio website, hosted at https://mithundiddi.com

 Copyright © 2020 mithundiddi.com | All rights reserved | [![CC BY 4.0][cc-by-image]][cc-by]

-This [work](https://mithundiddi.com) by Mithun Diddi is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].
+This work in this repo for [mithundiddi.com](https://mithundiddi.com) is licensed under a
+[Creative Commons Attribution 4.0 International License][cc-by].

 Additional Licenses and Credits